Alpha Microsystems: Products

 For application development, AMOS used a proprietary BASIC-like language called AlphaBASIC (though several other languages, including Assembler, FORTRAN, Pascal, and COBOL, were available).
 Older versions interpreted a tokenized executable file.
 Later versions translate the tokenized executable into x86 code for performance.

 Other programming languages included AlphaFortran, AlphaLisp and AlphaPascal.

-In the past, Alpha Micro bundled their operating system and tools such as BASIC and their ISAM implementation as part of the hardware sale, also providing patches and OS upgrades for free or at minimal cost.
-Gradually, Alpha Micro has transitioned to charging for their software as hardware becomes more of a commodity item.
+In the past, Alpha Micro bundled its operating system and tools such as BASIC and its ISAM implementation as part of the hardware sale, also providing patches and OS upgrades for free or at minimal cost.
+Gradually, Alpha Micro has transitioned to charging for its software as hardware becomes more of a commodity item.

 The Alpha Microsystems package often included software that allow traditional multi-user systems, like AMOS and others such as Sun, DEC, HP and IBM mainframes to interface with the Microsoft Windows graphical user interface and supported peripherals.
 This software functioned similar to Citrix or the X Window System.

 The Alpha Micro computer never achieved mainstream name recognition, though it was popular in certain vertical markets, particularly medical, law, and dental offices.

 There were two organizations which produced periodic newsletters and held annual meetings; AMUS (Alpha Micro Users Society), and IAMDA (International Alpha Micro Dealer's Association).
 It was typically at these annual meetings that the latest hardware and software products were announced by Alpha Microsystems and third party developers.